vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ## Types and Helpers

-`vuepress-theme-hope` exports the type of navbar as `HopeThemeNavbarConfig`, and provides a `navbar` helper function.
+`vuepress-theme-hope` exports the type of navbar as `NavbarConfig`, and provides a `navbar` helper function.
 They can provide validation and autocompletion of navbar configuration in TS and JS.

 ::: tip